PeteJames21/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 ## 6-pop_listint.c
 Write a function that deletes the head node of a listint_t linked list, and returns the head node’s data (n).
 - if the linked list is empty return 0

+## 7-get_nodeint.c
+Write a function that returns the nth node of a listint_t linked list.
+- if the node does not exist, return NULL